-There are various hypothesis around the globe about stock trading losses.
-This is one of the most debated subject and reasons of investors constantly losing their investment in stock trading.
-Stock market is really enormous field, but the common people think it as either profit or loss.
+There are various hypotheses around the globe about stock trading losses.
+This is one of the most debated subjects and reasons for investors constantly losing their investment in stock trading.
+Stock market is a really enormous field, but the common people think of it as either profit or loss.
 The core cause of loss making is the investors go with the trend, rather than the principles which govern the stock market.

-*(Penny stocks are those stocks traded at a very low price, have very low market capitalisation are mostly illiquid and are usually listed on a smaller exchange).
+*(Penny stocks are those stocks traded at a very low price, have very low market capitalization, are mostly illiquid and are usually listed on a smaller exchange).

 When the value of stocks is declining, “don’t average the stock”* is being carried out.

 *(Averaging down is when an investor reduces the average cost basis of investment in a particular stock by purchasing more shares of the security as the price declines.
 This will reduce the average cost per share.)Subsequently one starts applying “stop loss triggering for share”*.

 *(It is an order placed with a broker to buy or sell once the stock reaches a specified price.
 A stop-loss is designed to limit an investor’s loss on a security position.
 Setting a stop-loss order for 10% below the price at which the stock was bought, will limit loss to 10%).